Stratification for Nonlinear Semidefinite Programming: A globalized Gauss--Newton method based on stratification

-For readers familiar with fiber bundles, the retraction $R_{\tMcal}$ on $\tMcal$ can be interpreted as performing retraction along both the fiber and base directions with respect to the fiber bundle induced by the submersion $G: \tMcal \to \Mcal$. \end{remark}
+\begin{remark} For readers familiar with fiber bundles, the retraction $R_{\tMcal}$ on $\tMcal$ can be interpreted as performing retraction along both the fiber and base directions of the fiber bundle induced by the submersion $G: \tMcal \to \Mcal$. \end{remark}